SaaS Scalability Strategies: Executive Guide for Scaling to 1 Million+ Users

 Conversely, a stateful server “remembers” past interactions, storing session data like items in a shopping cart or a user’s login status.

 This distinction is critical for scalability.
 Because any stateless server can handle any request from any user at any time, it is trivial to add more servers behind a load balancer to handle increased traffic.
+As user demand grows, stateless architecture ensures your system can easily accommodate more users and higher data loads without major reconfiguration.
 If one server fails, the traffic is seamlessly rerouted to another healthy server with no loss of user context.
 This makes the system incredibly resilient and allows for smooth, horizontal scaling—the cornerstone of any application built for massive growth.

 Stateful applications are notoriously more difficult to scale horizontally.
 They often require “sticky sessions,” where a user must be routed back to the same server that holds their session data.
 This complicates load balancing, creates single points of failure, and makes it difficult to dynamically add or remove servers.
 While some applications inherently require state, a core principle of scalable design is to push state out of the application tier and into a dedicated, external store (like a database or a distributed cache) whenever possible.